kosmolot-mods/geodesy/README.md

   you can also change up/down but that will make item collection pretty weird.
 * You can choose to only include one or two directions instead of the usual three.
   This will lower the farm's efficiency but can also mean much less work to do.
-* You can change the order of the directions to influence the shapes of the moss formations.
+* You can change the order of the directions to influence the shapes of the pumpkin formations.
   Some formations are easier to cover with sticky blocks than other.
 Experiment to find out.

-In this particular geode's case, I decided to only use two directions as that gets me to 96% efficiency.
-Adding the third direction only improves the efficiency by further 2%.
-I also choose the order of "south up" as it generates simpler moss patterns.

-Here I run `/geodesy project south up`:
+Here I run `/geodesy project east south up`:

 ![Projection done.](https://raw.githubusercontent.com/kosma/geodesy-fabric/master/assets/geode4.png)

 ### Step 5: Sticky blocks

-Place the slime and honey blocks outside the structure, as shown by ilmango.
-All moss blocks should be covered; no crying obsidian blocks should be covered.
-If you can't cover all moss blocks, the efficiency of the farm will be slightly reduced.
+Place the slime and honey blocks outside the structure, as shown by ilmango in the video.
+All pumpkin blocks should be covered; no crying obsidian blocks should be covered.
+If you can't cover all pumpkin blocks, the efficiency of the farm will be slightly reduced.

 ![Sticky block structures placed.](https://raw.githubusercontent.com/kosma/geodesy-fabric/master/assets/geode5.png)

 ### Step 6: Marker blocks

 Using the supplied mob heads, place markers to indicate where the flying machines should go.
-Black mob head a blocker obsidian block, three green mob heads indicate a flying machine.
+Black mob head markes a blocker obsidian block, three green mob heads indicate a flying machine.

 ![Flying machine markers placed.](https://raw.githubusercontent.com/kosma/geodesy-fabric/master/assets/geode6.png)